-Haier Partners with Dadasaheb Phalke International Film Festival Awards 2024 to Celebrate the Evolution of Cinema - www.lokmattimes.com
+Haier Partners with Dadasaheb Phalke International Film Festival Awards 2024 to celebrate the Evolution of Cinema - www.lokmattimes.com

-NewsVoir Mumbai (Maharashtra) [India], October 18: The anticipation is building as the prestigious Dadasaheb Phalke International Film Festival Awards ...
+Mumbai (Maharashtra) [India], October 19: The anticipation is building as the prestigious Dadasaheb Phalke International Film Festival Awards (DPIFF) prepare ...

 The annual award ceremony will pay tribute to the Entertainment and Film Industry in India and will take place on 20th February, 2024 in Mumbai, Maharashtra, in the presence of celebrities, media personnel, government delegates, and renowned personalities from the industry.